Rebilly/rebilly-recomponents/packages/recomponents/README.md

 ## Documentation

-We adore [Storybook](https://storybook.js.org/) and we recomponent instead of boring documentation we used it to demonstrate all components we have.
+We adore [Storybook](https://storybook.js.org/) and for Recomponents instead of boring documentation we used it to demonstrate all components we have.
 Each component has comprehensive description, you can play with any customizable property and slot.

 ## Licence